osrf/gazebo_tutorials/guided_a/tutorial2.md

 a "fork".
 You can fork Gazebo as follows:

 1. Click on [this link](https://bitbucket.org/osrf/gazebo/fork)
-1. You can choose a custom name for the repository, but here we will consider you left the default value `gazebo`.
+1. You can choose a custom name for the repository, but here we will leave the default value `gazebo`.
 1. After you finish the fork process, you should have a copy of Gazebo on `https://bitbucket.org/<yourname>/gazebo`.